 When it comes to large-scale solar projects, the most common alternatives to rooftop solar panel systems include ground mounts or solar canopies.
 Here’s a newer alternative that’s making quite the splash in the solar industry: floating solar.

 What is floating solar?
 How do floating solar panels work?

 Floating solar, also known as floating photovoltaic (FPV), is any sort of solar array that floats on top of a body of water.
-The solar panels need to be affixed to a buoyant structure that keeps them above the surface.
+Solar panels need to be affixed to a buoyant structure that keeps them above the surface.
 If you come across a floating solar installation, it’s most likely located in a lake or basin because the waters are generally calmer than the ocean.
 It’s also common to install floating solar structures on large, man-made bodies of water, such as reservoirs.

 Floating solar is a relatively new concept.
 The first patents for this type of technology registered in 2008.
 Since then, floating solar has predominately been installed in countries such as China, Japan, and the U.K.